 Contents

-What are Tree Idioms?
+What Are Tree Idioms?

 In our everyday conversations, we often use phrases known as idioms to express ideas in a colorful way that literal language might not capture.
 Tree idioms are a fascinating subtype of these expressions, drawing inspiration from the traits and characteristics of trees and their components.